PhilipMouris/DBMS/README.md

-# Database-engine-simulator
+# DBMS
-A simulator to demonstrate the fundementals of how a database engine works with support for a Bitmap index.
-The supported functionalities are  creating tables, inserting tuples, deleting tuples, searching in tuples,creating a bitmap index,searching using bitmap index and simple SQL queries.
+A java implementation of a database management system that uses bitmap indexing.
+The engine supports:
+-Creating tables
+-Inserting tuples
+-Updating tuples
+-Deleting tuples
+-Searching tables
+-Creating a bitmap index
+-Searching using a bitmap index
+-Simple SQL queries